Lapin0t/phd-manuscript/main/02_games.typ

   [$x lt.tilde nu f$]
 ))

-The map $g$ will typically enlarge or its argument $y$, or otherwise tweak it, making $g$-enhanced bisimulations $y$ easier to exhibit than proper bisimulations.
+The map $g$ will typically enlarge its argument $y$, or otherwise tweak it, making $g$-enhanced bisimulations $y$ easier to exhibit than proper bisimulations.
 As an example on relations, reasoning up-to transitivity means working with such a principle for $g th R := R ; R$.
 Because valid up-to principles are not